Naomi Shihab Nye, Professor of Creative Writing

 Roger Jones has published three books of poetry, including Remembering New London, Strata, and Are We There Yet?.
 His poems can also be found in various journals, including Southern Poetry Review, Hawaii Review, Poet Lore, Louisiana Literature, Baltimore Review, Hawaii Pacific Review, Texas Review, and Arkansas Review, among others.
 He has earned four Pushcart nominations, as well as won the Academy of American Poets Prize (1993), the Texas Review Southern/Southwestern Poetry Breakthrough Award (1993), the Texas Review Poetry Prize (2008), and the Snapshot Press (UK) Haibun e-chapbook Award (2012).

-A graduate of the Columbia University, Cecily Parks is the author of three books of poetry, including Cold Work, Field Folly Snow, and O'Nights.
+Cecily Parks is the author of three books of poetry, including Cold Work, Field Folly Snow, and O'Nights.
 She’s the Editor of the anthology, The Echoing Green: Poems, Meadows, and Grasses, and her poems can be found in numerous journals.
+She graduated from Columbia University's MFA program and earned a PhD at City University of New York.
 She was a finalist for Norma Farber First Book Award (2008) and the Glasgow/Shenandoah Prize for Emerging Writers (2008), as well as the winner of the Kinereth Gensler Award (2013), Poets and Writers Amy Award (2006), and the Poetry Society of America New York Chapbook Fellowship (2005).
+Her poetry has been featured in Tin House, The New Yorker, and The New Republic.

 Tim O'Brien, Professor of Creative Writing